jg-rp/liquid/docs/language/introduction.md

 # Introduction to Liquid

 Liquid is a template language, where source text (the template) contains placeholders for variables, conditional expressions for including or excluding blocks of text, and loops for repeating blocks of text.
 Any block can contain more variables, conditions and loops.

 Output text is the result of _rendering_ a template given some data model.
 It is that data model that provides the variables and objects referenced in a template's expressions.

-Liquid is distinct from most other template languages in that it is designed for _users_, who may or may not be developers, and are untrusted.
+Liquid is distinct from most other template languages in that it is designed for _end users_, who may or may not be developers, and are untrusted.
 As such, when compared to other template engines, Liquid has a deliberately simple and restrictive syntax and feature set.

 Liquid is most commonly used with HTML, but can be used with any text-based content.
 Consider this template.

 ```liquid
 {% assign greeting = "Hello" %}